elliepriestley/-cv/README.md

 **Melium Consulting** (January 2022 - July 2023), London
 _Senior Consultant: Supply Chain and Plant-based Industries_

-- Negotiated contracts and won clients, utilising business development, sales, adaptability, customer service and stakeholder management skills, increasing company revenue and meeting quarterly business targets.
+- Negotiated contracts and won clients, utilising business development, adaptability, customer service and stakeholder management skills, increasing company revenue and meeting quarterly business targets.
 - Created and delivered workshops for CEOs of prospective client companies, using Client Engagement and Advisory skills in order to attract new business and improve company visibility and reputation.
 - Delivered exceptional shortlists for niche and senior roles, including building entire leadership teams.
 This required excellent project management and communication skills, and resulted in meeting client targets, increasing company revenue and building company reputation.
 - Coaching of team members, requiring leadership, collaboration, communication and empathy, and resulting in increased productivity and employee engagement.